$T_{cc}$ pole trajectory: Simulation Details

 \subsection{Light quark tuning}

 For the strange quark, the $\kappa_s$ has been tuned separately on each ensemble to arrive at ChiPT $\bar{s} \gamma_5 s$ state $\eta_s = 688.5$ MeV mass as discussed before.
-The rest of the $\kappa$ values are chosen to get the pion masses approximately equidistant from successive points.
-To avoid the uncontrolled fluctuations, we limited ourselves to $m_\pi \ge 400$ MeV.
-We wish to point out that without the HYP-smearing the GEVP matrix looses definite positivity at around timeslice $t=4$.
+The rest of the $\kappa$ values are chosen to get the pion masses approximately equidistant between successive points.
+To avoid uncontrolled fluctuations, we limited ourselves to $m_\pi \ge 400$ MeV.
+We wish to point out that without the HYP-smearing the GEVP matrix looses definite positivity at around time slice $t=4$.